 - Recordings of works by American composers.

-- Documentation, preservation, and archival projects.
+- Archival, documentation, and preservation projects.

-- Education and related activities for youth, adults, intergenerational groups, and schools.
-(If your project is for youth, see "Choosing the Right Discipline for Youth Projects" to help you in your discipline selection.)
+- Education and related activities for youth, adults, and intergenerational groups.
+If your project is for youth, see "Choosing the Right Discipline for Youth Projects."

 - Services that reach a broad constituency of musicians, music educators, administrators, and music organizations (may include workshops, conferences, publications, professional leadership development, technical assistance, or online resources).